Last updated: 26 November 2025

 Ozoomi Ltd T/A Complyr (“Complyr”, “we”, “us”, or “our”) is the data controller responsible for the personal data you share with us when interacting with our website, services, and communications.

 Ozoomi Ltd is a company registered in England and Wales with company registration number 15343430.
-We are also registered with the Information Commissioner’s Office (ICO) as a data controller under registration number TBC.
+We are also registered with the Information Commissioner’s Office (ICO) as a data controller under registration number ZC039457.

 This notice is governed by the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and it is subject to the laws of England and Wales.